 You can also use glue for this part instead of the double-sided tape.

 If you’re making an ornament or a garland, tie your string through the loop(s).
 If you’re making the snowflake table decor you will be skipping this step.

 Since these are so intricate, the best way to fold them out is to insert a rigid card or ruler in between the two sides.
 Fold outwards and repeat with all four sides.

 If you’re making a garland, use the snowflake design with the two loops and tie your finished snowflakes together with string using the loops.
 The garlands you can make from these snowflakes really are stunning.
 If you’re having a winter wedding these would be beautiful hanging down from the ceiling or use them to create a unique winter photography backdrop.

 Hope you enjoy this one and please don’t forget to share your images!
-Tag us on instagram at @chaivdesign so we can see your creations.
-We love to see them!
+Tag me on instagram at @chaivdesign so I can see your beautiful creations!